This job is sometimes referred to by alternative titles

-Electricians usually specialise in one of these areas:
+Electricians usually specialise in low-voltage or high-voltage work.

-- low-voltage work – installing, maintaining and repairing electrical wiring in domestic buildings (houses), commercial buildings (new buildings and/or shop fittings) or industrial buildings (factories)
+Low-voltage work involves installing, maintaining and repairing electrical wiring.
+Within this field, electricians may further specialise in domestic (house), commercial (new buildings and shop fittings) or industrial (factory) work.

-- high-voltage work – installing, maintaining and repairing electrical wiring and electrical equipment in power stations, substations and other sites.
+High-voltage work involves installing, maintaining and repairing electrical wiring and electrical equipment in power stations, substations and other sites.
 (This work is done by electrical fitters.)